JackMaguire/FancySlideShow/README.md

 ### Right Arrow Key ###

-The exact symmetric opposite of the left mouse button
+The exact symmetric opposite of the left arrow key